MichaelAuditore/Node-JS/README.md

 Creating some test for my application, using express module to create an API in easier way, creating points for methods GET and DELETE
 Creating an array of fake data to simulate a db and do transactions via API.

+SecondServer (npm)

+My second Server implements an API, a crud with HTTP methods into a file storage

+    node_modules - necessary modules to run the project hi_log.txt - LocalStorage to save API.
+    index.html - Simple HTML to retrieve in the first GET HTTP request.

+streams (npm)

+Enjoy converting a poem in a readable stream, converting some expressions into text as :) | :( for understandable for human

+    through2 - module to replace characters inside a string fs - creating readable and writable string.